There was no river; there were no woods.

 Eventually, the males would gravitate to the black and white TV in the living room to watch football while the women did the dishes.
 Soon there would be a chorus of snores as the tryptophan kicked in.
 It was warm in that coldwater flat in Bushwick.
 And, while I’m sure the adults still had plenty of worries, we kids felt safe and secure in the that Thanksgiving routine.

-Years later, I defended a drug dealer who was charged with killing a woman in a drive-by shooting in Bushwick in a building like the one where my grandparents lived.
+I went on to a small college in New England and returned to Brooklyn for law school.
+Years later, in a notorious case, I defended a drug dealer who was charged with killing a woman in a drive-by shooting in Bushwick in a building like the one where my grandparents lived.